Here we go a wassailing among the leaves so green,

 and god send you a happy new year.

-Wassailing is an old country tradition, one among many that marked the minutiae of the passing of the year - in this case one that acknowledged Winter is still here but so is the New Year, so on the one hand it's to welcome in the new year, but more importantly we're hoping that spring will come, so we go to the orchards to wake up the trees.
+Wassailing is an old country tradition, one among many that marked the minutiae of the passing of the year - in this case one that acknowledged winter is still here but spring is coming, so we go to the orchards to wake up the trees.
 It seems that everywhere that there is a strong tradition of cider making you will still find wassailers, the length and breadth of the country.
-Here in Devon there's plenty of it about, those of us who love cider are to be found on old twelfth night (17th January), or thereabouts, making sure that the apple trees are honoured and acknowledged so that they bear fruit plenty of fruit in the coming year.
+Here in Devon there's plenty of it about, those of us who love cider are to be found on old twelfth night (17th January), or thereabouts, making sure that the apple trees are honoured and acknowledged so that they bear plenty of fruit in the coming year.

 We went a wassailing a little early this year, I didn't realise until I started researching it for this post that there is a date, an actual date rather than guidelines, that is commonly associated with Wassailing.
 I think for many of us it just takes place at some point in the first couple of weeks in January, whereas for others it's the 17th of January or be damned!